 Multi-user cellular and personal radio communication systems; frequency reuse, traffic engineering, system capacity, mobility and channel resource allocation.
 Multiple access principles, cellular radio systems, signalling and interworking.
 Security and authentication.
 Wireless ATM, satellite systems, mobile location, wireless LANs, wireless local loops, broadband wireless, etc.

 Television standards: NTSC, PAL, SECAM, and HDTV.
 Sampling and quantization of television signals: rec 601-1.
 Digital video compression: inter and intra-frame methods, spatial and transform/wavelet coding; H.261 and MPEG standards.
 Video conferencing systems and other digital video processing applications.

 Spread Spectrum Systems

 Types of spread spectrum systems, FH, DS-SS,TH-SS using impulse-radio.
 Hybrid DS/FH-SS.
 Pseudo-noise generators: statistical properties of M sequences, Galois field connections, Gold codes, OVSF codes.
 Code tracking loops, initial synchronization of receiver spreading code.
 Performance in interference environments and fading channels.
 CDMA systems.
-SS applications in UWB communications and Imaging systems.
+SS applications.

 Operating System Methods for Real-Time Applications